fikayo-sanni/ductape-docs/docs/products/fallbacks/getting-started.md

 # Fallbacks in Ductape

-Fallbacks in Ductape are composite resources that enable resilient workflows by orchestrating multiple providers or actions.
-If the primary provider fails, Ductape automatically attempts the next option in the sequence, ensuring high availability and graceful error handling.
+Fallbacks in Ductape help your workflows stay reliable even when something goes wrong.
+You can define a list of providers or actions in the order that you want them tried.
+If one fails, for example if a payments API goes down, Ductape will automatically try the next one and keep going until one succeeds or all options are exhausted.

 ## What is a Fallback?
 A fallback is defined at the product level and includes: